rbgk/flashcards/README.md

 - Manual override is stored in localStorage holding higher precedence than auto-detected preference

 #### Toolbar buttons
-A row of buttons aiding the user, consisting of saving and loading a set, and clearing the text box.
+A section of buttons aiding the user.
+- Text formatting from bold, italic, underline
+  - HTML tags are NOT limited to bold, italic, underline.
+User can take advantage of `.innerHTML` and use supported HTML tags
+- Saving and loading a set
+- Clears the text box at one button click